 Future Beauty?25 January 2013 – 18 March 2013

-Future Beauty? is an exhibition of everyday and extraordinary objects – pots, jewels, sculpture and furniture – designed and made in twenty six independent Irish studios in the past year.
+Future Beauty? is an exhibition of everyday and extraordinary objects – vessels, jewellery, sculpture and furniture – designed and made in twenty six independent studios, all exhibitors are linked by a connection to Ireland, through birth, training or place of residence.
 Future Beauty will be a rare collision of materials, technologies and cultural influences, all linked by the experience of intelligent making.
 The show invites us to consider the current shape of art and design in Ireland, and, to consider the ways in which the thinking and the objects from these makers may influence our understanding of art and design in the future.

 ‘The handmade is an effort to add something… to contribute something….. it is one possibility to charge something in art…it doesn’t mean a better possibility – just a different one…but it is a possibility that is deeply human.’
 Dorothea Pruhl.